SPED-6050: Teaching Culturally & Linguistically Diverse (CLD) Students w/ Disabilities: Characteristics Methods (3 hours)

 Impact of special education policies and implementation as related to public and nonpublic schools.
 Analysis of legal guidelines, litigation, individualized education programs, inclusion and characteristics of exceptional learners.
 Cross-Listed: EDL-6250.

-SPED-6350: Characteristics & Learning Needs of Students with Academic and Physical Challenges (3 hours)
+SPED-6350: Characteristics and Learning Needs of Students with Academic and Physical Challenges (3 hours)

 This course is designed to identify the characteristics of individuals ages 3-21 with moderate and severe developmental, physical and multiple disabilities.
 The course will examine the impact of language disorders, processing deficits, behavioral, emotional and sensory disabilities on the development of individuals with cognitive and physical disabilities.
 The course will examine opportunities to support learning social, personal daily living, and vocational needs of students.
 Field Experience: Required.